MoAlyousef/livid/README.md

 ## Html shell

 You'll notice that the repo has a minimal shell which you can use, it's passed as an argument to emscripten.
-You can replace it with whatever shell you prefer, and include css etc. The login example uses Bulma for CSS:
+You can replace it with whatever shell you prefer, and include css etc:
 ```html
 <!doctype html>
 <html lang="en-us">